 New Students & Auditions

-Auditions for the 2018-2019 season will be held on Saturday May 26 and Sunday May 27, 2018.
-If you are interested in auditioning please fill out and submit the audition registration page.
-When you have submitted the registration page we will contact you with more information.
+Auditions for the 2019-2020 season were held on Saturday May 25 and Sunday May 26, 2019.
+There are still vacancies in some sections, so if you are interested in auditioning please fill out the audition registration page on this website and we will contact you.

 If you are interested in volunteering for the Coquitlam Youth Orchestra please take look at our volunteering opportunities, fill out a volunteer page, and we will confirm your request.